Rangers vs. White Sox Player Props Betting Odds

 Vaughn Stats

-- Vaughn has collected 64 hits with 19 doubles, a triple, 10 home runs and 25 walks.
-He has driven in 42 runs.
+- Vaughn has put up 65 hits with 19 doubles, a triple, 10 home runs and 26 walks.
+He has driven in 43 runs.

 Vaughn Recent Games